ash-project/ash/documentation/tutorials/get-started.md

 #### Persist your data

 See [The AshPostgres getting started guide](https://hexdocs.pm/ash_postgres) to see how to back your resources with Postgres.
 This is highly recommended, as the Postgres data layer provides tons of advanced capabilities.

 #### Add a web API

 Check out [AshJsonApi](https://hexdocs.pm/ash_json_api) and [AshGraphql](https://hexdocs.pm/ash_graphql) extensions to build APIs around your resource

 #### Authorize access and work with users

+See [AshAuthentication](https://hexdocs.pm/ash_authentication) for setting up users and allowing them to log in.
+It supports password, magic link, oauth (google, github, apple etc.) out of the box!

 See the [Policies guide](/documentation/topics/security/policies.md) for information on how to authorize access to your resources using actors and policies.